DaveWillie/Carousel/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+#Possible NPM depending on yoou NPM version (error fix)

+This issue was solved by going to C:\Users\USERNAME\AppData\Roaming\npm-cache and deleting its contents manually and then later running cmd as Administrator and running npm install

+NOTE: Running cmd as Administrator was to solve another error that occurred after deleting cache manually and running.
+The new issue was npm WARN tarball tarball data for typescript@3.2.4  seems to be corrupted. which would freeze the installation at this point.
+On searching the internet, found out that it might be due to lack of permission, as it was since it was solved after running as Administrator.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.